edgedb/edgedb/docs/datamodel/links.rst

         required property name -> str {
             constraint exclusive;
         }
-        # A computable link used for convenience.
+        # A computed link used for convenience.
         multi link shirts := .<owner[IS Shirt];
     }
     type Shirt {